 14 Lifelines to Revive a Fading Marriage in 2 Weeks

-Do you feel like your marriage is starting to sink a bit?
-Or maybe it isn’t sinking so much as floating around aimlessly.
+Is your marriage starting to sink a bit?
+Or maybe it isn’t sinking so much as floating aimlessly.
 Either way, check out these fourteen easy “lifelines” and see whether throwing one into your marriage every day for two weeks can help make things a little better.

-I’ve chosen a scroll-down presentation here (rather than a click-the-day approach), since it’s important for you to review, each day, what you read the previous day.
+I’ve chosen a scroll-down delivery (versus a click-the-day delivery), since it’s important for you to review, each day, what you read the previous day.
 Each lifeline adds to your inventory of happy relationship habits.

 Day #1 - Listen to Your Spouse